rsethi21/trajectoryAnalysis/README.md

 # trajectoryAnalysis

-Original trajectory data are available in /home/pkekeneshuskey/data/molecular_dynamics/ph_binsun (from Bin Sun)
+## information about trajectory

-## Information about trajectory
+- Original trajectory data are available in /home/pkekeneshuskey/data/molecular_dynamics/ph_binsun (from Bin Sun)
-- Currently simulates mitochondrial IDP Q...
+- Currently simulates mitochondrial IDP URQCH
 - Has 100 copies and between 6-800 frames of protein movement simulated at pH 3, 7
 - pH 3 is assumed to be unfolded and pH 7 is assumed to be folded
 - ""_all.pdb includes ions/water
 - ""_protein.pdb includes proteins only

 ## scripts under tools folder

 ### processSeries.py
 - Currently will output time series Radgyr, RMSF, WaterShell, IonShell from pytraj utilities